PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 *Now wait just a second*, and hold your tomatoes.
 There were a few factors informing my decision:

-- When I was given the task, there was a period of a few weeks where I had not access to the company servers because of auth problems.
-During that period, I couldn't download my colleague's code, and so I decided to explore my own alternative in the meantime.
+- When I was given the task, there was a period of a few weeks where I had no access to the company servers because of auth problems.
+During that period, I couldn't download my colleague's code and so I decided to explore my own alternative in the meantime.
 - I had misunderstood how the `Special:Export` page works.
 I couldn't find an API endpoint for it, and I thought that meant I would have to export each page by hand, one by one.
 I didn't realize that I could give it a list of pages to export all at once.
 - I had also failed to get the list of pages from the `Special:AllPages` page.
-Turns out when you have lots of pages, the list gets paginated.
+Turns out that when you have lots of pages, the list gets paginated.
 The way it's displayed [on our version of the software](http://millcomputing.com/wiki/Special:AllPages) is a bit confusing; when I first saw it, I just thought the page wasn't working.
 - When I did manage to install my colleague's php program, I failed to get it to run because of problems with incompatible dependencies.
 - I thought I do everything from scratch in a few days, while solving the problems above would take longer.
-- Rust is the language I'm most comfortable with, with features for unit testing, snapshot testing, logging and debugging, all of which I (correctly) thought I'd need for this project.
+- Rust is the language I'm most comfortable with, with features for unit testing, snapshot testing, logging, and debugging, all of which I (correctly) thought I'd need for this project.

 Hence, I decided to write a Rust converter.